-Congratulations to all the participants in the 2009 NBA Playoffs and especially to the Los Angeles Lakers!
-The Lakers beat the Orlando Magic four games to one to take home their fifteenth National Basketball Association Championship.
+Congratulations to all the participants in the 2010 NBA Playoffs and especially to the Los Angeles Lakers!
+The Lakers beat the Boston Celtics four games to three to take home their sixteenth National Basketball Association Championship.

-It came down to the final two contenders: the Los Angeles Lakers and the Orlando Magic.
-To get there, Orlando had to get past the Central Division winners the Cleveland Cavaliers, while Los Angeles needed to knock off the winners of the Northwest Division, the Denver Nuggets.
+It came down to the final two contenders: the Los Angeles Lakers and the Boston Celtics.
+To get there, Boston had to get past the Southeast Division winners the Orlando Magic, while Los Angeles needed to knock off the Phoenix Suns.
 It was heart-pounding NBA action at its best and though it may have been exciting to watch on TV, there’s no substitute for seeing it live.
-The 2010 NBA Finals will be just as thrilling and Coast to Coast will have the tickets to get your there.
+The 2011 NBA Finals will be just as thrilling and Coast to Coast will have the tickets to get your there.

 James Naismith invented the modern game of basketball in 1891, while working at the Y.M.C.A.
 College at Springfield, Massachusetts.
 Triangle magazine in Springfield first published the rules for basketball in 1892, and 18 students from the Springfield YMCA played the first official basketball game later that year.
 The University of Chicago played its first college basketball game, defeating the Chicago YMCA Training School 19-11, in 1894.

 The first college basketball game was played in 1895, as Minnesota State School of Agriculture defeated the Porkers of Hamline College, 9-3.
 The first five-player college basketball game was played in 1896 in Iowa City, Iowa.
 The University of Chicago defeated the University of Iowa by a score of 15-12.
 Intercollegiate basketball was played for the first time when Wesleyan University defeated Yale 4-3, in New Haven, Connecticut.